chsxf/mfx.wiki.mirror/Home.md

 * [ ] Making it compatible with Composer
 * [ ] Adding a setup script
 * [ ] Testing and improving nginx compatibility
+* [ ] Making it possible to replace the default route with a custom one